-Many ways to contributes
+Many ways to contribute

 There are many ways to contribute to MPTCP in general: